psxjoy/fastexcel/website/community/pmc/onboarding.md

 If you receive an email with the subject `WELCOME to private@fesod.apache.org`, you have successfully subscribed to the private mailing list.

-It's required for PMC members to subscribe the private mailing list.
-The private list is only for confidential discussions that should not be made public, such as the suitability of a particular individual to become a committer or a member of the PMC.
+It's required for PPMC members to subscribe the private mailing list.
+The private list is only for confidential discussions that should not be made public, such as the suitability of a particular individual to become a committer or a member of the PPMC.

 ### Don’t mix private and public lists in posts

 - Don’t post to both the dev and private lists.
 Each member of the PPMC should be on the dev list, so posting to dev is sufficient.
 - Likewise, don’t post to both the Incubator general and Incubator private lists.
-Each member of the Incubator PMC is on the Incubator general list, so posting to the general list is sufficient.
+Each member of the IPMC is on the Incubator general list, so posting to the general list is sufficient.

-## Read PMC Member Guide
+## Read PPMC Member Guide

-Please read [PMC GUIDE](https://www.apache.org/dev/pmc.html) to know about the general responsibilities of Project Management Committee (PMC) members in managing our project and common how-to procedures for day to day maintenance.
+Please read [PPMC GUIDE](https://incubator.apache.org/guides/ppmc.html) to know about the general responsibilities of Project Management Committee (PMC) members in managing our project and common how-to procedures for day to day maintenance.